f5devcentral/f5-agility-labs-adc/docs/class12/labs/lab1.rst

    a.
 Click on Chat in the left navigation panel

    b.
-Change the project from Global to your project
+Change the project from *Global* to your project name

+   c.
+Enter your prompt where it says “Type message here…” and click the up arrow.

 .. image:: ../_static/lab1-task2-test-chat.png
    :align: center
-   :alt: Test scanner with chat
+   :alt: Test Chat

-   c.
-Enter your prompt where it says “Type message here…” and click the up arrow.

 +-----------------------+----------------------+----------------------+
 | Prompt                | Expected Results     | Notes                |